glimow/bayesian-pomdp/README.md

 ### Running ###

 Run the `main.py` file.
-Experiment variables are described and can be changed at the bottom of the file.
+It will launch a sample fishery management problem and plot the result on-screen.